Writing about the places we travel, the people who make things with their hands, and the particular quality of time that slow travel gives you.

 His name is Master Chen.
 He is sixty-three years old, and he has been firing the same dragon kiln every Thursday for the better part of four decades.
 When I ask him through our interpreter what he thinks about when he's loading it, he looks at me the way you look at someone who has just asked you what you think about when you breathe.

 Jingdezhen has been producing porcelain for over seventeen hundred years.
 Not intermittently.
 Continuously.
-There were kilns here under the Han dynasty.
-There were kilns here when the Song emperors made it the official imperial supplier in the tenth century.
 The knowledge of how to make porcelain passed from father to son, from master to apprentice, down a chain that has never fully broken.

 "The kiln doesn't know who you are.
 It doesn't care how many years you've done it.
 Every firing is the first one." — Master Chen